Coronavirus - information for consumers

-- OFTEC Direct is temporarily closed.
+- OFTEC Direct is accepting online orders only.

 Whilst the press has been been full of heart-warming stories of communities coming together (at a safe distance), there are sadly also elements in our society that are taking the opportunity to come up with new ways to extort money from the vulnerable.

 It further highlights the importance of choosing a reputable business accredited to a Government endorsed scheme such as OFTEC.
 Always ask to see their identify card and, if you're in any doubt, double check, either by calling the scheme provider or using the online checker.
 Unfortunately, there are some businesses who claim to be registered, but who are not and have therefore not been through our rigorous inspection process.

 Trustmark have published some very useful information about the types of scams that have started 'doing the

 rounds' since the Coronavirus restrictions were imposed.